6 months by cncdivi

 Making those keys is an easy job on a lathe.

 I would also be very tempted to send the plate off to a shop to machine the edges square.
 Having gotten the plate back, it’s time to machine the holes for the keyed dowel pins.
 I’ve got a clamping challenge already because the Fixture Plate completely covers the table.
-I will use some big clamps that can reach under the table and set the plate on some 1-2-3 blocks so I can drill through holes.
+I will use some big cnc clamps (step clamps) that can reach under the table and set the plate on some 1-2-3 blocks so I can drill through holes.

 Once clamped in place, the dowel pin holes are drilled undersized them reamed to size.
 Their position is not super-critical, but we should still spot drill and use screw machine-length twist drills.